TAIRĀWHITI INTERPROFESSIONAL EDUCATION PROGRAMME (TIPE)

 TE HŌTAKA RANGA NGAIO-MAHA O TE TAIRĀWHITI

-Final year students live together in shared accommodation in 5 week rotations at either Gisborne or Wairoa hospitals and are from nine health professional degree programmes from three tertiary education institutions
+Final year students live together in shared accommodation in 5 week rotations at either Gisborne or Wairoa hospitals and are from eleven health professional degree programmes from three tertiary education institutions

 - University of Otago - dental, dietetic, medical, oral health, physiotherapy, pharmacy